AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 Jekyll has an excellent, in-depth [installation guide](https://jekyllrb.com/docs/installation/) for each OS, so I'll let you read that instead of copy-pasting it all here.
 If you follow the Ubuntu guide, which is what I use via WSL, you'll install these three things:

 1. **Ruby**, the programming language that powers Jekyll.
-2. **Bundler**, a Ruby gem (think "module") that lets you manage your project's dependencies with ease.
+2. **Bundler**, a Ruby gem (think "module") that lets you easily manage your project's dependencies.
 3. **Jekyll**, obviously.

 If you're familiar with npm and yarn, Bundler is basically the same idea except for Ruby—it manages your dependencies (gems) via two files called `Gemfile` and `Gemfile.lock`, which we'll see shortly.